-The maps above show the percent of housing units in each Boise census tract constructed before 1980.
-These units are more likely to contain lead-based paint, lack complete plumbing and kitchens, and to need upgrades to major systems.
-This includes: heating, cooling, roofs, electrical and plumbing.
-Units in these areas of Boise are more likely to benefit from the owner occupied housing home improvement loan program than units in areas of town with higher concentrations of units constructed since 1980.
+The maps above show the percentage of housing units in each Boise census tract constructed before 1980.
+These units are more likely to contain lead-based paint, lack complete plumbing and kitchens, and need upgrades to major systems.
+Updates may include heating, cooling, roofs, electrical and plumbing.
+Units in these areas of Boise are more likely to benefit from the owner-occupied housing home improvement loan program than those in areas of town with higher concentrations of residential buildings constructed since 1980.